DionicSoftware/FoundersFortuneLocalization/websites/steam.md

 ### English
 Protect Your Outpost

 You are not alone in this new land you call ‘home’.
-The Tikigoblins living there are not all that happy about your settling efforts and might pay you a visit to try to get you to stop.
+The Tikigoblins living there are not all that happy about your settling efforts and might pay you a visit to stop you.

 Train your colonists in the art of warfare and equip them with the best weapons and armor you have.
 Build walls and towers to ensure the security of your colony – that way, your enemies will have a difficult time trying to mess with you!